“An inventive drummer who sounds unlike anyone else.” (Scott Yanow, Jazz Inside)

 One of only a handful of drummers equally well known for his work as a composer, Eisenstadt is among the most versatile and prolific musicians of his generation.

 His eclectic resume includes studies with some of the most respected names in jazz and improvised music, West African and Cuban drumming, and performances in genres ranging from film and theater to poetry and dance to contemporary classical and opera.

-Most active in jazz and improvised music, as both a bandleader and in-demand sideman, he has performed all over the globe, earned commissions from organizations such as Meet The Composer and the American Composers Forum, and appeared on more than 50 recordings since 2000, including 15 as a leader.
+Most active in jazz and improvised music, as both a bandleader and in-demand sideman, he has performed all over the globe, been awarded grants from organizations such as Meet The Composer, Canada Council for the Arts, American Composers Forum, and appeared on more than 50 recordings since 2000, including 15 as a leader.

-His album Woodblock Prints (No Business) was named album of the year (2010), he was included on the short list for composer of the year (2010 and 2012) and drummer of the year (2013) in the El Intruso international critics poll.
+Eisenstadt’s album Woodblock Prints (No Business) was named album of the year (2010), and he was included on the short list for composer of the year (2010 and 2012) and drummer of the year (2013) in the El Intruso international critics poll.
 Other recent honors include nominations for Up and Coming Artist of the year by the Jazz Journalists Association (2009), being included in the Rising Star Percussion (2013) and Composer (2009) categories of the Downbeat international critics poll, and the premiere of his first piece for orchestra, Palimpsest, by the American Composers Orchestra (2011), as part of the Jazz Composers Orchestra Institute at Columbia Uuniversity’s inaugural readings.